The Inward Investment and International Taxation Review: Hong Kong

 On 5 October 2021, the European Union announced that Hong Kong has been added to its grey-list on tax cooperation as it considered that the non-taxation of certain foreign-sourced passive income in Hong Kong may lead to situations of 'double non-taxation'.
 In response to this, the Hong Kong government stated that the jurisdiction will 'continue to adopt the territorial principle of taxation'.29 Noting that the European Union is concerned that corporations with no substantial economic activity in Hong Kong are not subject to tax in respect of certain offshore passive income, the government has agreed to cooperate with the European Union to amend the IRO to combat cross-border tax evasion by the end of 2022 and implement the relevant measures by 2023.
 The precise amendments to be made to the IRO remain to be seen.

 Outlook and conclusions

-Notwithstanding such development, Hong Kong retains an enviable competitive position with respect to taxes, as complexity has increased in most other jurisdictions at an even faster pace.
-Moreover, the absence of any sales taxes, significant duties, withholding taxes on dividends and interest, or tax on capital gains makes it an attractive investment location, particularly as a gateway to Mainland China, with which Hong Kong enjoys a privileged relationship.
+Notwithstanding such developments, Hong Kong retains an enviable competitive position with respect to taxes, as complexity has increased in most other jurisdictions at an even faster pace.
+Moreover, the absence of any sales taxes, significant duties, withholding taxes on dividends and interest, or tax on capital gains makes it an attractive investment location, particularly as a gateway to mainland China, with which Hong Kong enjoys a privileged relationship.

 1 Steven Sieker is a partner and Wenwen Chai is an associate at Baker McKenzie.